dorssel/dotnet-debounce/README.md

 are sporadic, then they will be pushed after the initial timeout window of 100 ms for "snappiness".
 Finally, the debouncer will wait at least 100 ms
 (the spacer value) after the return of the previous handler, such that the network IO in the handler itself is given a bit of rest every time.

+### batch processing of data

+You listen on a stream that fires a lot of events with data attached.
+You would like to space out the processing of these events in time, processing them in batches.
+Use the `Bufferer` to buffer these events and send out a full list of events to process in batch.
+Multiple event types are also supported as long as they have a common base class.

 ## Performance